doctrine/DoctrineCacheBundle/README.md

 ## Deprecation warning

-This bundle is deprecated; it will not be updated for Symfony 5.
+This bundle is abandoned and will no longer be updated.
 If you want to use doctrine/cache in Symfony, please configure the services manually.
 When using Symfony, we no longer recommend configuring doctrine/cache through this bundle.
 Instead, you should use symfony/cache for your cache needs.
 However, the